Nexai-net/democrite-learning/docs/1-fondations-practice-orleans.md

 - Each instance exposes an API (Swagger) to manipulate the data.
 - Until all the silos fail, the service must be available through an API.
 - Even after all silos fail, the chat data must remain.
+- Sending a message to a room is restricted to logged-in users who have joined the room.
+Attempts to send messages by unauthorized users should result in an exception error.

 ## API